 Introduction to MySQL Foreign Key

-Foreign Key is a combination of a single column or group of columns in a table that links to the single or group of columns in another table.
+Foreign Key is a combination of a single column or group of columns in a table that links to a single or group of columns in another table.
 The foreign key provides constraints on data in a related table, which allows to main referential Integrity.

-- Here “Loan” table is the parent table (Referenced table) and the “Borrower” acts as the child table (referencing table).
+- Here “Loan” table is the parent table (Referenced table), and the “Borrower” acts as the child table (referencing table).

 Syntax and Parameters